gautamuniverse/pingpong/Readme.md

 1. Clone this repository or download the source code.
 2. Open the `index.html` file in a web browser.
 3. Press 'Enter' to start a new round.
-4. Use the 'A' and 'D' keys to move the rods and bounce the ball.
+4. Use the 'A' and 'D' keys to move the players and bounce the ball.

 ## Code